-12.2 Financial and Commercial Implications

-There are no financial or commercial implications to this report.

-12.3 Legal Implications

-The Authority is legally obliged to formally determine its admission arrangements by 28 February 2021 even if there are no proposed changes.
-The legal requirements are contained in the School Standards and Framework Act 1998, as amended, and the School Admission (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012, as amended.
+- 7.2 Financial and Commercial Implications - 7.2.1 There are no financial or commercial implications to this report. - 7.3 Legal Implications - 7.3.1 The Authority is legally obliged to formally determine its admission arrangements by 28 February 2024.
+The legal requirements are contained in the School Standards and Framework Act 1998, as amended, and the School Admission (Admission Arrangements and Coordination of Admission Arrangements) (England) Regulations 2012, as amended. - 7.4 Climate Implications - 7.4.1 There are no climate implications to this report.

-13. ALTERNATIVE OPTIONS CONSIDERED
+8. ALTERNATIVE OPTIONS CONSIDERED

-13.1 The Admissions Review was a City-wide consultation which asked whether the current admission arrangements were still supported and were still fit for purpose.
-There continues to be a high level of support for the current arrangements and apart from the minor amendments to existing catchment areas, there have not been any alternative arrangements considered.
+8.1 The Admissions Review was a City-wide consultation which asked whether the current admission arrangements were still supported and were still fit for purpose.
+There continues to be a high level of support for the current arrangements and the current arrangements continue to deliver a high level of preferences met.